Skip to content

 Year 3

-AfCFTA Nairobi-Kampala logistics corridor. $200K+ units needed annually.
-White-label HomeSure to a local partner; satellite office in CBD.
+AfCFTA corridor. $200K+ units a year.
+White-label HomeSure with a local partner.

 Year 4